 Firstly the difficulties I was having associated with BPD had started a long time before early adulthood.
 The criteria implies that it starts during early adulthood; a crucial part of autism is that signs must be present in the early developmental period, which they were for me.

-Secondly, many of the problems I had mentioned above came from being an autistic person with unmet needs which only exacerbated my mental health problems and suicidal threats.
+Secondly, many of the problems I had mentioned above came from being an autistic person with unmet needs which only exacerbated my mental health problems and suicidal thoughts.
 Now that my mental health needs are better met and I now have a better understanding of myself, this has improved for me, although I still have bad days from time to time.

 In the video below, Sammy describes the fear of abandonment as a core feature of her BPD, which is something I’ve never experienced (watch from 1.52-2.15).